dpcairns/react-famous-cats/labs/MOB-LAB-08.md

 1. Have a "name" text input that searches `pokemon` property
 1. STRETCH: Number inputs (like `defense` and `attack`)
-1. STRETCH: Text inputs for "type"
+1. STRETCH: Text inputs for other properties
-    - Add search params for both `type_1` and `type_2` pokemon properties

 ## STRETCH Add Sorting